farhadm1990/16S-rRNA-amplicon/R_steps.md

 ```

-### Converting relative reads from relative abundance to absolute abundance
+### Converting reads from relative abundance to absolute abundance

 For each sample we extracted total load of 16S rRNA copy-number genes by perfomring a qPCR and we use them to convert the relative abundnce counts into aboslute abundance.
 Since we only did that for samples from proximal, distal and feces, we prune our samples to these types.
 Then we convert the counts into relative abundance and multiply them to the total load of 16S rRNA genes for each correspondent samples.